bekk/bekk-christmas/post/thecloud/can-you-save-money-with-azure-sql-serverless-tier.md

 One of my concerns was regarding a feature called Autopause, which is enabled by default.
 Enabling this will put the whole database to sleep when there is no activity after a given amount of time.
 That means there is more money to save, but there is a catch.
 I found an [article](https://kohera.be/blog/azure-cloud/should-i-use-serverless-for-all-my-azure-sql-databases/) where I read that the first connection to the database *would fail*.
 So, I disabled this feature to not cause any unwanted interruptions for systems or other consumers.

 ### Deploying to production
-All our infrastructure is configured in code written as a mix of Powershell and ARM(Azure Resource Manager) templates, so I didn't click save when fiddling with the GUI in the Azure Portal.
-I changed our ARM template to reflect my changes and re-provisioned the database.
+All our infrastructure is configured in code written as a mix of Powershell and ARM(Azure Resource Manager) templates.
+I didn't click save when fiddling with the GUI in the Azure Portal.
+I changed our ARM template to reflect my changes and re-provisioned the database to deploy my change.
 The configuration looks something like this:

 ```jsonnet
 "resources": [